-Three years results and experiences has shown that SRI method is very useful for small and marginal framers, who cultivate their land themselves.
-It has reduced use of seed, water, and pesticides for more production.
-By used locally available seed and other inputs farmers can produce about double production from same land.
-With better management farmers can triple their production.
-Besides these benefits farmers can harvest their rice crop 15-25 days earlier, which will help in early planting of the next crop (as wheat, maize, oil seed, and vegetables) and enhance to produce more yield from those crops.
-Weed management has found the main constraints for SRI method.
-About 20-30 labors (man days) more, necessary for SRI method compare to traditional method.
-But it will be reduced next season.
-If we properly manage weeds this year, weed population in next season automatically reduced (due to less weed seed for germination).
-Besides this some farmers used chemical control with one manual weeding to reduce labor cost.
-Use of mechanical weeder will be another remedies for the reduction of labor cost.
+Three years of results and experience have shown that SRI methods are very useful for small and marginal farmers who cultivate their land themselves.
+It has reduced their use of seed, water, and pesticides while giving more production.
+By using locally-available seed and other inputs, farmers can produce about doubled production from the same land with a reduction in cost.
+With better management, farmers can triple their production.
+Besides these benefits, farmers can harvest their rice crop 15-25 days earlier, which will help them in early planting of the next crop (such as wheat, maize, oil seed, and vegetables) as well as enhance the yield from those crops as soil quality is improved.

+Weed management was found to be the main constraint for SRI methods.
+About 20-30 more man-days of labor are necessary for SRI methods compared to traditional methods.
+But this will be reduced next season since if we properly manage weeds this year, the weed population in the next season is automatically reduced (due to less weed seed for germination).
+Besides this, some farmers used chemical control with one manual weeding to reduce labor time.
+Use of the mechanical weeder (rotary hoe) will be another means for the reduction of labor cost.

-Recommendation for SRI users
+Recommendations for SRI users

-Based on our experience we can recommend some practice of package for farmers' application.
+Based on our experience, we can recommend these practices for farmers' application.

-1. Age of seedling should be within 10-12 days for better yield and early harvesting.
-But we can use up to 15 days seedlings successfully in this method.

-2. Dry seedbed is always useful for seedling rising, solarization technique will be very helpful for early, vigor and healthy seedling.

-3. Spacing of plant should be maintain according to varieties (duration, tillering habit), soil and water management, same spacing for all varieties and situation will not be useful.

-4. In case of clay soil some moisture should be maintain during vegetative stage, in high organic matter contained loam soil we can use wet and dry practice (drying up to cracking level) for better result.

-5. Weed management in early stage of vegetative growth has found very useful for more fertile tiller numbers as well as for more and larger grains.
-Farmers should keep their SRI field weed free for first 4-6 week after transplanting.

-6. Organic matter/manures has found very useful for SRI method but in case of less fertile soil farmers should use balance dose of fertilizers for more yield.
+- 1. Age of seedling should be within 10-12 days for better yield and earlier harvesting.
+But we can successfully use seedlings up to 15 days old in this method. - 2.
+A dry seedbed is always useful for seedling raising.
+Additionally, the technique of solarization will be very helpful for earlier, more vigorous and healthy seedlings. - 3.
+Spacing of plants should be adjusted according to variety used (duration, tillering habits), soil and water management.
+The same spacing for all varieties and situation will not be useful.
+We are learning more about what is optimum spacing for different varieties.
+But all respond positively so far. - 4.
+In the case of clay soil, some moisture should be maintained during the vegetative stage.
+With loam soil having high organic matter content, we can use the practice of wetting and drying (letting the soil dry up to cracking level) for better results. - 5.
+Weed management in the early stage of vegetative growth has been found very useful for getting more fertile tillers as well as for more and larger grains.
+Farmers should keep their SRI field weed-free for the first 4-6 week after transplanting.
+Soil aeration during this period stimulates soil biota which facilitate plants' nutrient access in the soil. - 6.
+Organic matter or manure is found very beneficial for SRI methods, but in the case of less fertile soil, farmers should use a balance dose of fertilizer for more yields.

-Recommendation for future research
+Recommendations for future research

-Some vary interesting findings has found during our observation and data has shown such relationship between practice of SRI and yield and earliness of rice crop.
-To verify these relationships we need to conduct some research in coming season.
-Some recommendations are as follows:
+Some very interesting findings have emerged from our observations and data, such as the relationship between SRI practices and the yield and earliness of the rice crop.
+To verify these relationships we need to conduct some more systematic research in the coming season.
+Some focuses for study are as follows:

-- 1. Relationship between seedling ages with yield and earliness of crop maturity. - 2.
-Relationship between time and numbers of weeding with yield and earliness of crop maturity. - 3.
-Relationship between organic manure and fertilizers with yield and earliness of crop maturity. - 4.
-Relationship of water management and yield of SRI method.
+- 1. The relationship between seedling age at transplanting and crop yield and earliness of crop maturity. - 2.
+The relationship between the timing and numbers of weedings and crop yield and earliness of crop maturity. - 3.
+The relationship between application of organic manure and fertilizers and crop yield and earliness of crop maturity. - 4.
+The relationship between water management and crop yield of SRI methods.